-Integration provides special type-based router called Spring also ErrorMessageExceptionTypeRouter for routing Error Messages (Messages whose payload is a Throwable instance).
+Spring Integration also provides a special type-based router called ErrorMessageExceptionTypeRouter for routing Error Messages (Messages whose payload is a Throwable instance).
 ErrorMessageExceptionTypeRouter is very similar to the PayloadTypeRouter.
 In fact they are almost identical.
-The only difference is that while PayloadTypeRouter navigates the instance hierarchy of a payload instance (e.g., payload.getClass().getSuperclass()) to find the most specific type/channel mappings, the ErrorMessageExceptionTypeRouter navigates the hierarchy of 'exception causes' (e.g., payload.getCause()) to find the most specific Throwable type/channel mappings.
+The only difference is that